ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Berry College Housing Expenses, Fees, and More
+Berry College Living Expenses, Fees, and More

-House and Food Costs at Berry College
+Room and Board Costs at Berry College

-The cost of books often surprises first-year college students.
-The real cost of books depends on the courses you take and the textbooks, computer programs, or other materials are required..
+First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
+The real cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
 To save money, many students choose to use books from the library or buy books from students who have already taken the course.

 Annual Fees